 Kubah National Park is also easily reached from Kuching.
 Take local bus No 11, $4RM pp to the park entrance and walk 400 meters up the hill and you are there.
 Entrance for foreigner $20RM pp. It is necessary to make your own food there and cooking facilities are provided.
 Eat dinner first and then head up to the frog pond at 6:30pm and wait for the frog orchestra to start.

 In Kuching, I stayed at Marco Polo’s Guest House.
 It is about a 10 minute walk to the main part of town and I did not mind this.
-The ambiance was wonderful and had everything a traveler could want: nice people, safe, secure, good wifi and decent breakfast.
+The ambiance was wonderful and everything a traveler could want: nice people, safe, good Wi-Fi, and a decent breakfast.
 We also checked out the facilities and heard from other travelers they enjoyed their stay at Singgahsana Lodge.

 Mulu National Park is reached by MAS Wings.
 Try to plan ahead and get a promo rate on the airfare.
 If you plan to hike the Pinnacles, definitely book ahead and this is cheapest done directly through the park.
 Otherwise you can only hope to be really lucky or miss out.
-You can stay inside the park, although this is quite a bit more.
-There is a good amount of homestays just outside the park and a nice way to support the local community.
+You can stay inside the park, although this is quite a bit expensive.
+There are many homestays just outside the park, which is a nice way to support the local community.
 I stayed at D’ Cave Homestay and would definitely recommend this as my top choice.
 Dina and Robert were wonderful and this is one of the only homestays that keeps the generator on all night from about 6pm until 6am, as opposed to turning it off at midnight.
 Best if you can call them at 01115085990, 0128729752 , 01115117599 or email email@example.com (there may be a delayed response via email because of a lack of internet.)

 Lambir Hills is easily reached from Miri.
 Take local bus 33A to the main bus terminal.
-Then take any bus heading south towards Bintulu and ask the driver to let you off at Lambir Hills, $10RM pp. If you stay over night, ask for a room in the chalets.
-We got put over in The Hill Lodge, which is great for budget, but it has seen better days.
+Then take any bus heading south towards Bintulu and ask the driver to let you off at Lambir Hills, $10RM pp. If you stay overnight, ask for a room in the chalets.
+We were put up in The Hill Lodge, which is great for a budget, but it has seen better days.
 The chalets looked much nicer.

 Niah Caves can be done as a day trip from Miri, but if you are making all the effort to go there, might as well stay a night, or more if you are into caves and hiking.
 I stayed two.
 Check out this post for all the information you need if you would like to visit Niah Caves.